nginxinc/nginx-gateway-fabric/docs/proposals/upstream-settings.md

 // UpstreamKeepAlive defines the keep-alive settings for upstreams. type UpstreamKeepAlive struct {
-    // Connections sets the maximum number of idle keepalive connections to upstream servers that are preserved
+    // Connections sets the maximum number of idle keep-alive connections to upstream servers that are preserved
     // in the cache of each nginx worker process.
 When this number is exceeded, the least recently used
     // connections are closed.
     // Directive: https://nginx.org/en/docs/http/ngx_http_upstream_module.html#keepalive